 - to determine the effectiveness of promotional campaigns advertising

-Whenever we process data for these purposes we will ensure that we always keep your personal data rights in high regard & take account of these right at all times.
+Whenever we process data for these purposes we will ensure that we always keep your personal data rights in high regard and take account of these right at all times.

-When we process your personal data for our legitimate interests, we will make sure that we consider & balance any potential impact on you (both positive & negative), & your right under data protection laws.
+When we process your personal data for our legitimate interests, we will make sure that we consider and balance any potential impact on you (both positive and negative), and your right under data protection laws.
 Our legitimate business interests do not automatically override your interests, we will not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to do so by law).
-You have the right to object to this processing if you wish, & if you wish to do so please contact us in writing by either sending us an email or letter using the contact information provided at the start of this notice.
+You have the right to object to this processing if you wish, and if you wish to do so please contact us in writing by either sending us an email or letter using the contact information provided at the start of this notice.